Ciber-org/PoC-PCF/README.md

 | [License](https://en.wikipedia.org/wiki/Software_license) | [Apache License](https://en.wikipedia.org/wiki/Apache_License)2.0 |
 | Website | [cloudfoundry.org](http://cloudfoundry.org/) |

 This book is intended to document all the activities related to the proof of concept developed for the deployment of applications on PCF.
-Records every steps from setup to deployment to scaling, In
+Records every steps from setup to deployment to scaling to continuous integration and continuous deployment.